-......(insert name of entity participating in the expenditure) is responsible for the contents of this independent expenditure.
+..... (insert name of entity participating in the expenditure) is responsible for the contents of this independent expenditure.
 It is not coordinated with or approved by any candidate nor is any candidate responsible for it.

-- Subp.
-6 4.
-Independent expenditures; more than one participant.
+Subp.
+67. Independent expenditures; more than one participant.
 When more than one entity participates in making an independent expenditure that requires a disclaimer under Minnesota Statutes section 10A.17, subdivision 4, the name of every participating entity must be included in the disclaimer.
-In written communications, the address of each entity must be listed after the entity's name. - Subp.
-7.5.
-Campaign material; more than one participant.
+In written communications, the address of each entity must be listed after the entity's name.

+Subp.
+78. Campaign material; more than one participant.
 When more than one entity participates in the preparation or dissemination of campaign material that requires a disclaimer, under Minnesota Statutes section 211B.04, paragraph (a), the name of every participating entity must be included in the disclaimer.
+In written communications, the address of each entity must be listed after the entity's name.

+Subp.
+89. Disclaimer requirements; services for a constituent.
+Communications prepared as services for a constituent under Minnesota Statutes section 10A.01, subdivision 26,

+Commented [PJ(16]: Because all independent expenditures implicitly support one candidate and oppose another, this subpart is being deleted to allow the spender to decide whether the piece is in support of or in opposition to a candidate and to then use the appropriate disclaimer.

+Commented [PJ(17]: This subpart was amended to allow a communication specifically referring to more than one candidate to use a shorthand phrase to refer to all candidates in the piece.

+Commented [PJ(18]: Jeff, I think that we have to leave A in, otherwise there is no specific provision that requires all candidates to be included in the disclaimer.
+So even though everyone will ignore A, I think that we have to have it in there to ensure that including the names or the phrase is a requirement.

+Commented [PJ(19]: This subpart was added to address the statutory requirements for disclaimers on broadcast media.
+The word "written" was added to subparts 1 through 5 to ensure that those requirements apply only to written and not broadcast communications.

+Commented [PJ(20]: Subparts 7 and 8 (new subparts 6 and 7) were changed to specify that the address requirement only applies to written communications.

-In written communications, the address of each entity must be listed after the entity's name. - Subp.
-8 6.
-Disclaimer requirements; services for a constituent.
-Communications prepared as services for a constituent under Minnesota Statutes section 10A.01, subdivision 26, paragraph (6), must include the disclaimer required by Minnesota Statutes section 211B.04 when the communications are disseminated after adjournment sine die of the legislature in the election year for the office held. - Subp.
-9 7.
-Disclaimer requirements; type sizes.
-A disclaimer in a written communication satisfies the requirement in Minnesota Statutes section 10A.17, subdivision 4, that an
+paragraph (6), must include the disclaimer required by Minnesota Statutes section 211B.04 when the communications are disseminated after adjournment sine die of the legislature in the election year for the office held.

-Commented [PJ(17]: This subpart establishes the language for disclaimers on broadcast communications.

-Commented [PJ(18]: This provision clarifies confusion about whether a disclaimer is necessary on constituent services communications distributed during the time when those communications must be reported as campaign expenditures.

-Commented [PJ(19]: The rules do not set font sizes for all communications because there was no way to craft requirements that fit all written communications.
-Instead, this provision creates safe harbors for two types of commonly-used communications.

-independent expenditure disclaimer be in conspicuous type and the requirement in Minnesota Statutes section 211B.04 that campaign material prominently include a disclaimer when the disclaimer meets the following type size requirements:
+Subp.
+940. Disclaimer requirements; type sizes.
+A disclaimer in a written communication satisfies the requirement in Minnesota Statutes section 10A.17, subdivision 4, that an independent expenditure disclaimer be in conspicuous type and the requirement in Minnesota Statutes section 211B.04 that campaign material prominently include a disclaimer when the disclaimer meets the following type size requirements: